What level of finish is possible with a magnetic polishing

 and the vibratory ones are in the middle for cost.

-Get the book - Tumble Finishing for Handmade Jewelry - available
+Get the book - Tumble Finishing For Handmade Jewelry: Mass Finishing On A Small Scale - available

 from most of the Orchid sponsors.
 Amazon doesn’t have it.